 Give yourself something tangible to motivate you

 This can be entirely up to you – it could be as simple as hanging a particular item of clothing on your wardrobe door that you want to fit into, so you see it every morning.
 Or write a list of WHY you want to reach your goal – increased fitness, more energy for time with family, for a specific event etc. read these reasons every day if need be.
 Even going on Pinterest and finding motivational mantras and images can be an easy way of pushing yourself again.
 Telling those you love about the reasons why you’re following this healthier lifestyle may encourage them to join you, or at least give you the backing you need.
-Join our free forum where you can interact with other Atkins followers and lean on them for support, if you need it.

 Deal with negative thinking

 Everyone has ‘off’ days and you might have times when you feel overwhelmed by the whole process.
 If you’re having one of these days then talk to a friend or read some motivational stories.

 If you do give in to negative thinking then just write this off and begin again, on your health journey, from the next day.
 The key to success is dealing with those days and getting right back on track – rather than letting it spiral out of control.